The “Orphan Train” That Brought Kids Around The Country For No-Background-Check Adoptions

 On top of that, most of the children who found themselves on the train were forced apart from any siblings or friends that they were traveling with.
 If a family at the train’s destination only wanted one child, they didn’t take into account the fact that the child had living relatives, sometimes sitting right next to them.

 The children also faced the prospect of not getting into a loving family, but one who was only searching for extra farm laborers.
-Though they realized later in life that their ordeal ultimately saved their lives, the experience would never be considered a pleasant one.
+Though some of them realized later in life that their ordeal likely saved their lives, the experience would never be considered a pleasant one.

 Eventually in 1929, the onset of the Great Depression ended the Orphan Train program, as funding fell and families were struggling to feed their own members, let alone taking on more.